starling-lab/starling.utdallas.edu/_projects/03-efficient-starai.md

 In our work, we are working to combine continuous inference with lifted inference to improve the efficiency so that it can be applied into real-word tasks such as early detection of Alzheimer's Disease through doing inference on brain fMRI features.

 ### Publications
-* Kristian Kersting, Babak Ahmadi, Sriraam Natarajan.
-[Counting Lifted Belief Propagation](http://utdallas.edu/~sriraam.natarajan/Papers/cbp.pdf) , International Conference on Uncertainty in AI (UAI) 2009.
+* Kristian Kersting, Babak Ahmadi, Sriraam Natarajan. ["Counting Lifted Belief Propagation"](http://utdallas.edu/~sriraam.natarajan/Papers/cbp.pdf) , International Conference on Uncertainty in AI (UAI) 2009.

 <a name ="ldm"></a>